Sierra Nevada Adventures Single Day Rides

-Grizzly Adventure ride EXPLORES a vast landscape of rugged river canyons on remote OFF-ROAD routes through the forest on this ADVENTURE.
-This rugged and remote landscape was once the hunting, trapping, and stopping grounds of the famous California mountain man and trainer of grizzly bears (known as “Grizzly” Adams).
+Grizzly Adventure ride EXPLORES a vast landscape of rugged river canyons on a remote OFF-ROAD route through a secluded forest on this amazing ADVENTURE ride.
+This rugged and remote landscape was once the hunting, trapping, and stomping grounds of the famous California mountain man and trainer of grizzly bears (known as “Grizzly” Adams).

 Your off-road adventure explores the footsteps of the legendary John “Grizzly” Adams to remote locations such as Grizzly Meadow and Griswold Creek located in a dense conifer forest known as “Hells Half Acre” located between the North Fork and South Fork of the Stanislaus Rivers on the western slope of the Sierra Nevada.
 You will also have the opportunity to visit the historic site where Grizzly Adams built his winter cabin and stable to house and train wild Grizzly Bears.

 Grizzly Adventure is the perfect ride for ADVENTURE motorcycles.
 You will explore an amazing combination of scenic mountain roads, remote dirt roads, and historic sites throughout the Stanislaus National Forest.

 This vast landscape, located in the middle of nowhere between the scenic byway known as Ebbetts Pass and Yosemite National Park was once the stomping grounds of the legendary mountain man John “Grizzly Adams,” who holds the legacy of California’s most famous mountain man from the 1800s.
 Grizzly Adams became well-known during the gold rush for his adventurous spirit and his grizzly bear companions that traveled with him on his hunting and trapping explorations.
 John Grizzly Adams, whose true name was John Capen Adams (1812-1860) challenged both conventional norms and untamed nature, first by turning his back on a greed-driven society born from the California Gold Rush, and then by blazing a trail into the wildest parts of the Sierra Nevada Mountain-Range where he built a log cabin in a small wilderness meadow alongside the Stanislaus River near present-day Pinecrest California.
 This small wilderness meadow became known to the pioneers as “Lair of the Golden Bear” meaning, a place where a wild animal, especially a fierce or dangerous animal lives.